benmarkesich/udacity_versioncontrol/README.md

 This is an assignment using Git and GitHub!!! <3

 ### Files used
 Include the files used!!!
-100

 ### Credits
 Thanks Udacity!!!
-I like this course a lot
+I like this course a lot, very fun :D